bafzaal/DefectDetective/README.md

 - Maintenance of the code is effective and it is a better solution for an agile environment.
 - It will be easier to understand the code whenever a new developer starts working on this code.

+### CQRS

+The Command and Query Responsibility Segregation (CQRS) pattern was used to seperate read and write operations into different models.
+Commands are intended to update data and queries are used to read data.
+In turn this maximizes performance, scalability and security.
+The flexibility created by implementing CQRS allows a system to better evolve over time and prevents update commands from causing merge conflicts at the domain level.
+Furthermore, this pattern is a great enabler to use hand in hand with other patterns such as Mediator Pattern.

 ### Mediator Pattern

+The Mediator pattern suggests that you should avoid all direct communication between the components which you want to make independent of each other.
+Instead, these components must collaborate indirectly, by calling a special mediator object that redirects the calls to appropriate components.
+As a result, the components depend only on a single mediator class instead of being coupled to dozens of their colleagues.

+### Flow of Control

 ### React Folder Structure